Resources for Employment and Unemployment for Issaquah & Sammamish

 Hopelink GED Program and English For Work Program

-• GED/High School+ This program is free, and offers two pathways to earn a high school credential: GED and High School+ (HS+).
+• GED/High School+ Orientation for winter quarter is scheduled for January 7, 4:30 – 6:30 PM.
+Class Information: Winter Quarter January 7 – March 27 Class is on Tuesdays and Thursdays, 4:30-7:00 PM at Hopelink’s Redmond Center (Address8990 154th Ave NE, Redmond, WA 98052).
+New students can contact ged@hopelink.org or 425-941-7004 to start the registration process.
+This program is free, and offers two pathways to earn a high school credential: GED and High School+ (HS+).
 GED students prepare for the science, social studies, math, and language arts GED tests.
 HS+ students complete assignments to earn high school credits.
 Students attend classes and have free access to one-on-one tutoring, learning materials, and college/career advising.
 Hopelink provides vouchers for GED practice tests and scholarships to pay for the official GED tests.
 We also have computers available for students to borrow and can provide bus tickets to help with transportation costs.
 You can also visit our webpage for more information.
-New students can contact ged@hopelink.org or 425-941-7004 to start the registration process.
+To enroll, students must: Need a GED or high school diploma * For the GED option: be at least 16 years old and not enrolled, or required to be enrolled in secondary school * For the High School+ option: be at least 18 years old and not enrolled, or required to be enrolled in secondary school * Attend class at Hopelink Redmond Center (Address8990 154th Ave NE, Redmond, WA 98052) * Not have a B1, B2, F1, M1, or J1 visa

 KCLS: Earn Your High School Diploma—Free through Your Library